 Ripples in life happen mostly because we want to do the control thing.
 And when we realize we can’t, we fret over all that’s uncertain, painful, scary, exhausting, and disappointing.
 The problem is, trying to go it alone when life gets messy will never calm the waters.
-Only God has the power to settle our soul.
-We just need to get out of our own way and let Him do all the big stuff while we follow His lead, through trustful surrender.
+Only God has the power to settle our souls.
+We just need to get out of our own way and let God do all the big stuff while we follow the Divinve lead through trustful surrender.

 Babies reflect love all the time.
 It’s who they are and all they know.
 Because they are still deeply connected to the Divine source, it is second nature for babies to “be still in God’s presence.”
 The aura of love surrounding them is what causes us to act like liquored-up orangutans.
-We become lanky armed, toothy grinned, falsetto speaking goofballs the minute we see a little Gerber.
-One look and our heart becomes mush and everything around us dissipates into thin air.
+We become lanky-armed, toothy-grinned, falsetto-speaking goofballs the minute we see a little Gerber.
+One look and our heart becomes mush, and everything wonky around us dissipates into thin air.
 Poof!
 All is right with the world.

-When it comes to adulting, love is also who we are, but unfortunately not all we know.
-When we grow up the shiza happens which can make us nutty, frazzled, angsty, befuddled, afraid, twisted up.
-Sometimes like a less happy version of a liquored-up orangutan.
+When it comes to adulting, love is also who we are, but unfortunately, not all we know.
+When we grow up, the shiza happens, making us nutty, frazzled, angsty, befuddled, afraid, and twisted up.
+Sometimes, we look like a less happy version of a liquored-up orangutan.
 The practice of “being still in God’s presence” is no longer second nature.
 Which means if we aren’t mindful and making a conscious effort, the reflecting of the love is probably not going on as much as we think.

-God went out of His way in Utah to remind me how badly our kids need us to be healthy mirrors.
-How important it is for us to be aware of when we get in the rut of going through the motions so we can turn to Him to calm the air.
+God reminded me how badly our kids need us to be healthy mirrors.
+How important it is for us to be aware of when we get in the rut of going through the motions so we can calm the air.
 When we reflect God’s glory and love the best we can, the positive castings become hope for our kids to hold on to.
-They in turn learn how to become unblemished mirrors for others as they grow up.
+They, in turn, learn how to become unblemished mirrors for others as they grow up.

 The best way for us to do these things is to get small and silent.
 Then God can get gigundo and boisterous.
 And if it takes gazing at mountains to help us, then so be it.
 I’m praying we all get better at letting God manage the uncontrollables.
 Our episodes of worry and doubt only cause more ripples, and life blows enough wind of its own.

-Let’s be still in His presence, crazy Mommas.
-Then we’ll shine his love to others by default.
+Let’s be still in loving awareness, crazy Mommas.
+Then, we’ll shine our love to others by default.

 2 Corinthians 3:18 (NLT)